Auditing Sex/Gender Disparities in Emergency Triage with LLM-based Paired Comparisons: Data Availability

 \section{Data Availability}

-Version 2.2 of the MIMIC-IV dataset is publicly available \hyperlink{https://physionet.org/content/mimiciv/2.2/}{at this address} upon approval of a user's profile.
+Version 2.2 of the MIMIC-IV dataset is publicly available \href{https://physionet.org/content/mimiciv/2.2/}{at this address} upon approval of a user's profile.
 The Bordeaux University Hospital ED dataset cannot be made publicly available due to current patient privacy regulations in France but may be accessible through formal collaboration agreements.